 Can I use my eSIM throughout Northern Ireland?

-Northern Ireland is part of the UK, not the Republic of Ireland.
-Verify that your eSIM plan includes UK coverage if you plan to visit Belfast or the Giant's Causeway.
+Northern Ireland is part of the United Kingdom, not the Republic of Ireland.
+Verify that your eSIM plan includes coverage in the UK if you plan to visit Belfast or the Giant's Causeway.
 Some European plans cover both territories, others require a separate plan.
-Although there are no physical border controls between both Irelands, your phone will automatically detect the network change.
+Although there are no physical border controls between the two Irelands, your phone will automatically detect the network change.

 Which operator does the eSIM use in Ireland?

-eSIMs for Ireland generally connect to the networks of Three, Vodafone, or Eir, the country's main operators.
-The connection is automatic to the operator with the best signal available in each area, without the need for manual configuration.
-In urban areas like Dublin, coverage is excellent with any; in rural areas, Three usually has better penetration in the west.
+eSIMs for Ireland generally connect to the networks of Three, Vodafone, or Eir, the main operators in the country.
+The connection is automatic to the operator with the best available signal in each area, without the need for manual configuration.
+In urban areas like Dublin, coverage is excellent with any of them; in rural areas, Three usually has better penetration in the west.

 View eSIM plans →